-and staff recognize this and will strive to facilitate open and frequent communications with parents at all times.
+Communication is absolutely essential for success in any human endeavor.
+The Administration and staff recognize this and will strive to facilitate open and frequent communications with parents at all times.

-- Teachers will communicate with parents on behavior and academics daily through folders, email messages, parent command, and phone communication.
+- Teachers will communicate with parents about behavior and academics through folders (elementary), email messages, parent command, and phone communication.
 Teacher conferences are the first line of communication for DWCS parents.
-However, make sure to daily check your child's backpack/folder for notes from the teacher or staff. - Progress Reports will be sent home during each grading period.
-Parents may also view their child's current academic status through Parent/Student Information System.
-Username and passwords will be sent home at the beginning of the school year or you can call the front office.
+However, make sure to check your child's backpack/folder daily for notes from the teacher or staff. - Progress Reports will be sent home with students during each grading period.
+Parents may also view their child's current academic status through Parent Command.
 Please feel free to consult with the office regarding any problems or questions concerning your child.
 It is the desire of the administrators and the faculty to be of service to both parents and students.